Control Fibromyalgia Foot Pain

 - 2-3 Tbsp. ginger root powder

 The foot bath can be just as effective when a full bath is not an option.
-We absorb well through our feet, and this can also be more cost effective when less salts and ingredients are used.
+We absorb well through our feet, and this can also be more cost-effective when fewer salts and ingredients are used.

 Fibro Women Blogs